A Devotional about Priorities and Persistence from Psalm 132:1–5

 So, what can we gain from this small portion of Psalm?

 I believe that we should remember David and follow his example of putting God and his work first.
 Remember what Jesus taught us, how he blesses when we prioritize him.

 Matthew 6:33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.

-Secondly, I think we must remember that not all of our investments come to maturity at the same time.
+2. Not all our investments come to maturity at the same time.

-David had a wonderfully spiritual mission.
-He wanted to build a Temple for the one true God.
-Sadly, he never saw the desire of his heart fulfilled.
-The Psalmist asks for the Lord to remember David and all his efforts and we know that he did.
-The Temple was constructed on the land that David had purchased with the building materials that David had accumulated.
-The Lord was faithful to remember David!
+Even though David had a wonderfully spiritual mission, to build a Temple for the one true God, he sadly never saw the desire of his heart fulfilled yet the Lord was faithful to remember David!

 A man wanted to do something special for his wife who loved roses.
 He planted rose bushes in front of the fence beside the house so that she could see the roses bloom and she would know how much he cared.
-He planted, watered and worked in every way so that she could see the roses.
-In spite of all his efforts there were no roses to be seen.
+He planted, watered, and worked in every way so that she could see the roses.
+Despite all his efforts, there were no roses to be seen.
 Frustrated, he decided to pull up the bushes and start again.
-Realizing that he didn’t have the right tools for the task he went to his next door neighbor’s house and discovered something unexpected on the other side.
+Realizing that he didn’t have the right tools for the task he went to his next-door neighbor’s house and discovered something unexpected on the other side.
 His rose bushes were flowering on the other side of the fence and the blooms were too many to count.
 The man found that his labor had not gone entirely in vain.
-It is at this point of the story that my uncle quoted a scripture.
+It is at this point in the story that my uncle quoted a scripture.

 7 Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
 8 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 9 And let us not be weary in well doing: for in due season we shall reap, if we faint not.

-My wise uncle reminded me that not all of our works are seen in this life.
-It could be that we only see the fruits of our labor when we get to the other side.
+My wise uncle reminded me that not all the results of our work are seen in this life.
+It could be that we only see the fruits of our labor from the other side.
 Perhaps that is why the Bible says

 Revelation 14:13 And I heard a voice from heaven saying unto me, Write, Blessed are the dead which die in the Lord from henceforth: Yea, saith the Spirit, that they may rest from their labours; and their works do follow them.

-Forgive me, I know that I am nothing special.
-I am so filled with fault that I am amazed that God would even call me to his work.
-I am determined however to try.
-I will do my best to put God first and even if I look around and see very little fruit I will continue believing that my faithful Lord will remember Jason.
+I know that I am not so special, I am so filled with fault that I am amazed that God would even call me to his field of labor.
+I however have committed to do my best, to try to put God first, and then when I inevitably see a season showing very little fruit I will trust that my faithful Lord will remember Jason.